 Misc.
 Not all survival gear fits cleanly into the core categories.
 Miscellaneous items are often overlooked, despite their importance.

 - Survival watch

 Don’t wait until disaster strikes to begin gathering gear to go on the move.
-Prepare a bug out bag now so that all you have to do is grab it and go.
+Being prepared can make a huge difference in how well you handle survival situations.
+Prepare a bug out bag essentials now so that all you have to do is grab it and go.
 Having a properly packed bug out bag ensures that you won’t forget any essentials during the chaos of a SHTF emergency.